learn-co-curriculum/python-programming-univbasics-the-variable-lookup-expression/README.md

 ## Conclusion

-With the _essential three_ expressions under you command, we're going to start rapidly building up the richness of things you can cover using expressions.
+With the _essential three_ expressions under your control, we're going to start rapidly building up the richness of things you can do using expressions.
 In fact, in the rest of this module, **everything** will be an expression of some sort.
 It turns out we can write programs of high levels of sophistication without using anything more than expressions.

-> **FUTURE DIRECTIONS** Whole programming languages are built around executing
+> **FUTURE DIRECTIONS**: Whole programming languages are built around executing
 > by means of evaluating expressions!
 Languages that work this way are called
 > "functional languages" and they are some of the first programming languages
 > ever created.

+Lets expand the world of _constants_ we know about beyond numbers.
+While they're handy when we're learning, there's a lot more to say about the world!